 Examples of spatial distributed emissions are shown below for NOx, PM2.5 and NH3.
 Road traffic and other mobile sources contribute significantly to the national total NOx emission, and following, the traffic networks are conspicuous on the map.
 The largest PM2.5 emission source is residential combustion plants, followed by the transport sector.
 Residential combustion occur where people lives and following, the larger urban areas are visible on the map, as is the transport network though to a less degree than on the NOx map.
 Agriculture is by far the dominant source of NH3.
 The major source being livestock manure in the housing systems and the second largest source being agricultural soils (fertilizer, manure and crops on the fields).
 The NH3 map show that most agricultural emissions occur in Jutland where most livestock farming is located.

-Maps of spatial distributed emissions from SPREAD showing national total emissions in 2016 for NOx, PM2.5 and NH3.
+Figure 1 Maps of spatial distributed emissions from SPREAD showing national total emissions in 2021 for NOx, PM2.5 and NH3